PerfVec/PerfVec/README.md

 [https://github.com/lingda-li/gem5/tree/ml_sim](https://github.com/lingda-li/gem5/tree/ml_sim).
 Simulating a program in SE mode using this gem5 will generate two instruction trace files, `trace.txt` and `trace.sq.txt`.
+Detailed gem5 instructions can be found at [Tutorials/gem5.md](Tutorials/gem5.md).

 2. <a name="inputgen"></a> Generate the PerfVec model input from the gem5 instruction execution trace.